luarmr/codeceptjs-resources-check/README.md

 Open a new tab in the browser, listen to the resources the page asks for until it is fully loaded.
 Close the tab.

+### startSpyTheResources
+Start to listen the resources in the last tab open.

 ###  I.checkTheNumberOfResources(number)
 Check that the page loads the exact `number` of resources.